captainalan/REST-what/README.md

 In turn, the **architecture** of a software system

 > ...is a metaphor, analogous to the architecture of a building.

+A *RESTful* API is thus an API designed around a particular set of constraints.
+We'll discuss more about what those constraints are below as we build a RESTful API.

 ![A well rested cat](https://i.imgur.com/3yvjEKK.jpg)